obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 Please avoid unnecessary logging.
 In it's default configuration, the developer console should only show error messages, debug messages should not be shown.

+### Consider organizing your code base using folders

+If your plugin uses more than one `.ts` file, consider organizing them into folders to make it easier to review and maintain.

+### Rename placeholder class names

+The sample plugin contains placeholder names for common classes, such as `MyPlugin`, `MyPluginSettings`, and `SampleSettingTab`.
+Rename these to reflect the name of your plugin.

 ## Mobile
 ![[Mobile development#Node and Electron APIs]]